satoshikumano/react-native-redux-counter/README.md

 Minimal React-Native sample app using redux and react-redux.

-Most of the samples/ tutorials started from redux basic concept and then implement the app with react-redux bindings.
+Most of the samples/ tutorials started from explanation of redux basic concept and then implement the app with react-redux bindings.

 However, In my experience, there's difficulty jumping to react-redux bindings